zaidalyafeai/ml-projects/pix2pix/README.md

 ## Processed Dataset

 Check `cats.zip` which contains 1000 images of cats.
-It was obtained from http://www.robots.ox.ac.uk/~vgg/data/pets/ by frist using the segmentation to extract the cats and replace the background with white.
+It was obtained from http://www.robots.ox.ac.uk/~vgg/data/pets/ by first using the segmentation to extract the cats and replace the background with white.
 Then the previous step was used to generate the edges.